hou80houzhu/corgiblog/README.md

 ## Sample Of corgiserver

-this is a nodejs project ,but you can not run with nodejs only,you must install corgiserver first.
+This is a nodejs project ,but you can not run with nodejs only,you must install [corgiserver](https://github.com/hou80houzhu/corgiserver "corgiserver") first.

+## How to run

 ### step 1.